 Direct documentation access for AI assistants via Model Context Protocol.
 Works with Claude Code, Cursor, Windsurf, GitHub Copilot, and others.

-Add Ecotone to your existing Laravel or Symfony project in minutes.
+Add Ecotone to your existing Laravel, Symfony, or Tempest project in minutes.

 composer require ecotone/laravel